-Let's picture this: it's a Sunday afternoon and you are sitting at home and planning your next vacation.
-You look at your bank account and think how much more do you need to save to become a millionaire if you are counting your currency in the Indian place-value system.
-All you need is to convert your savings from lakhs into millions, and before you know it, you are already a millionaire.
+Let's picture this: it's a Sunday afternoon, and you are sitting at home and planning your next vacation.
+You look at your bank account and think how much more you need to save to become a millionaire if you count your currency in the Indian place-value system.
+All you need is to convert your savings from lakhs into millions; before you know it, you are already a millionaire.

-For instance, you decide to convert 18 lakhs that you have in your account to millions.
+For instance, you decide to convert the 18 lakhs that you have in your account to millions.
 You divide it by 10 to obtain 1.8 million.
 That deserves a pat on the back because you are a millionaire already!
-Based on this newfound information, you may want to set some saving goals as well.
+Based on this newfound information, you may want to set some saving goals using our savings goal calculator.

-The conversion ratio of millions to lakh is 1:10, which means that 1 million = 10 lakhs.
+The conversion ratio of millions to lakh is 1:10, meaning 1 million = 10 lakhs.

 But if you are confused or unsure about these two values, the difference between these two digits is really only in their place values, which you will learn in detail in the next section.